s77rt/react-native-markdown/README.md

 ## Markdown Flavors

-Currently only CommonMark is supported with extended support for:
+CommonMark is used with extended support for:

 -   Auto links
 -   Strikethrough